 Empower a Child.
 Change the World.

-Ecology Project International is a nonprofit, educational organization like no other.
-They combine travel to remarkable places, rigorous and exciting field science, conservation efforts, and authentic cultural exchange to improve our students’ awareness, understanding, knowledge, confidence and academic skill sets.
+Ecology Project International is a nonprofit, educational organization that combines travel to remarkable places, rigorous and exciting field science, conservation efforts, and authentic cultural exchange to improve our students’ awareness, understanding, knowledge, confidence and academic skill sets.
 They make a difference in the world, one student at a time.
 Their mission is to improve and inspire science education and conservation efforts worldwide through field-based student-scientist partnerships.

 EPI is an education and student group travel non-profit dedicated to developing field science partnerships between local experts and high school students to address critical conservation issues worldwide.
 Student group travel programs engage youth from local communities and the United States in conservation as they learn how to conduct field science research and actively help protect threatened species and habitats.